 First of all, a User Experience consultant is not a brand new job.
 It has been on the horizon for over 20 years, just when the UX Architect job emerged.
 Don Norman first introduced the “User Experience Architect” job title to the public when he joined Apple in 1995.
-On the position he combined his profound engineering and cognitive science skills to assist in design of user-centered products, and succeeded.
+On the position, he combined his profound engineering and cognitive science skills to assist in the design of user-centered products and succeeded.
 Later Don Norman published his book “The Design of Everyday Things”, which became a “UX Bible” for designers worldwide.
-Since then UX design, UX consultant and UX Architect became ubiquitous terms both in business and daily life.
+Since then UX design, UX consultant, and UX Architect became ubiquitous terms both in business and daily life.

 Skills of the UX consultant

 To make a career as a professional UX consultant one must be proficient in multiple disciplines: technology, psychology, and design.
 Focused on users, but always keeping business goals in mind UX consultants must leverage user information they’ve got to design the best possible prototype of the product.
 Furthermore, these specialists also conduct a user research prior to the analysis of all the gathered user data.
 User research and its data analysis are fundamental for the UX consultant to build a viable product structure.

 Professional UX specialists are also the ones who create wireframes and do prototyping of the product.
 Moreover, an expert UX consultant always makes design decisions backed not only by qualitative but also by quantitative user research data.